agercas/QHack2023_QRL/README.md

 The algorithms are implemented in `algorithms.q_learning` and `algorithms.qrl_classic`.
 Code for running the algorithms is in  `experiments.part_1_.*`.

+We also implemented TD-Lambda and compared its performance to Q-Learning (and by extension, QRL).
+Code for running the comparison is in `experiments.TD-Lambda vs QLearning.ipynb`.

 ### Experiments

 We train the agents using these algorithms on the `Frozen Lake` environment using